rushter/selectolax/README.rst

 Selectolax supports two backends: ``Modest`` and ``Lexbor``.
 By default, all examples use the Modest backend.
 Most of the features between backends are almost identical, but there are still some differences.

+As of 2024, the preferred backend is ``Lexbor``.
+The ``Modest`` backend is still available for compatibility reasons and the underlying C library that selectolax uses is not maintained anymore.

 To use ``lexbor``, just import the parser and use it in the similar way to the `HTMLParser`.

 .. code:: python